antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 ![kubernetes-pods](kubernetes-pods.png)

-You'll have two services in addition to the built-in kubernetes service.
+You'll have two services in addition to the built-in Kubernetes service.

 ```
 kubectl get service